 What is the Grief Process

 Losing a family pet is often as hard as losing any other friend.
 The process typically begins with denial, which offers protection until people can recognize their loss.
 There are many sources of bereavement books available and pet-loss support hotlines.
 But every person works through their grief on a very individual basis.
 Guilt is often felt, especially if the animal was euthanized.
 This is a natural emotion.
+Some people feel that Pet Cremation is the best way they can grieve because they still have the pet ashes with them.
+Then, the owner can decide to keep the urn in their home, or bury it later.

 How can I help my child with the loss?